Oven Baked Turkey Wings

 What Goes with Oven Baked Turkey Wings?

-Baked Turkey Wings go well with several side dishes including:
+Oven-Baked Turkey Wings make a delicious meal when paired with several side dishes including:

-6. Roasted Carrots: A quick and easy vegetable side dish!
+4. Brown Sugar Honey Glazed Carrots: A quick and easy carrot side dish!

 Brown cooked turkey wings garnished with minced parsley.